tesnos/kezplez-nx/README.md

 Requires libnx + libcurl and libfreetype from the devkitpro pacman switch-portlibs.
 Just type `make` and you'll have yourself a fresh build.

-Note: requires [this](https://github.com/switchbrew/libnx/pull/130) pr for libnx
+Note: requires [this](https://github.com/switchbrew/libnx/pull/130) pr for libnx (Should be merged soon)

 ## Thanks to...
-SciresM for hactool
+* SciresM for hactool
-@Stay off my cock#6239 (Shadów on the ReSwitched discord) for knowing you can generate keys for firmwares with only their keyblob seeds and updating the original kezplez to make it much better mbedtls libcurl
+* @Stay off my cock#6239 (Shadów on the ReSwitched discord) for knowing you can generate keys for firmwares with only their keyblob seeds and updating the original kezplez to make it much better
+* mbedtls
+* libcurl
-Team Reswitched
+* Team Reswitched
-Everyone who has helped me with my dumb mistakes in the ReSwitched Discord Team Switchbrew
+* Everyone who has helped me with my dumb mistakes in the ReSwitched Discord
+* Team Switchbrew

 ## The message "PLEASE stop hurting people and killing the homebrew scene" goes to...
-4chan
+* 4chan
-Team Xecuter
+* Team Xecuter
-Bigots
+* Bigots